-Church of St Andrew, Park Avenue, Sunderland
+SITE NAME: Church of St Andrew, Park Avenue, Sunderland

-DESIGNATION: Listed Place of Worship grade CA ∍ I,
+DESIGNATION: Listed Place of Worship grade I, CA

-condition: Poor
+CONDITION: Poor

-PRIORITY CATEGORY: D (D)
+PRIORITY CATEGORY: F (D)

 OWNER TYPE: Religious organisation

 Church built in 1906-7 by Edward S Prior and his site architect A Randall Wells.
 The church has a large landmark tower at the east end, above the chancel, and a wide and broad nave.
 A highly innovative structure recognised as a rare artistic achievement.
 Repairs to window glazing were completed in 2016 following the award of funding from the Heritage Lottery Fund Grants for Places of Worship scheme.
 A further grant from the same source was awarded in 2016 to fund repairs to the tower stonework.
+Those repairs are due to be completed in 2018.